yatw/BookmarksManager/README.md

 #### Ambition

 My browser's Bookmarks Toolbar stops being useful after 20 links or so.
-I also need a way to find out what got deleted from my youtube playlist.
+I also need my own cross device platform bookmark.
-Making my own bookmarks manger allow me easily save and retrieve these informations without relying on other services.
-This project can solve an actual problem that I have and familar myself with technologies such as Node.Js and React.

 #### How to use